 Samsung took just six months to update the original Watch Active with the Galaxy Watch Active 2.
-Once again, it’s all about fitness and activity tracking.
+As with its predecessor, it’s all about fitness and activity tracking.
 There are two size options and they boast a range of improvements over the Watch Active inside, including more sensors and bigger batteries.
 There’s also an LTE variant for those of you who want to leave your phone at home.
 Let’s take a closer look at exactly what sets the Samsung Galaxy Watch Active 2 apart from the original.

-Samsung has since released the Galaxy Watch 3, which does everything the Watch Active 2 can do plus a little more, and with a more stylish design.
+If you’re looking for the very latest Samsung smartwatch, note that the company has since released the Galaxy Watch 3, which does everything the Watch Active 2 can do plus a little more, and with a more stylish design.
 It’s so good, it has also grabbed a spot on our best smartwatches list.

 There are plenty of other smartwatches out there, so take a look at the best smartwatch deals before committing.
 And if you’re looking to pick up a phone, check out our roundup of the Samsung Galaxy smartphone deals available now.